 The Oncology Nurse Navigation Program at Community Health Network began in 2006 with our breast cancer patients.
-The program has expanded to include our gynecological oncology patients as well as our gastrointestinal/colorectal patients.
-Our goal is to have navigation available to all oncology patients in the future.
-Meet our navigators below!
+Today, the program has expanded to support gynecologic, head/neck/lung, GI/colorectal and skin cancer patients – as well as general services in some locations.
+Our goal is to have navigation available to all oncology patients.
+Learn more about our navigators below.

 The nurse navigator acts as a guide, resource, advocate, educator and liaison for newly diagnosed cancer patients and their family.
 The navigator is the consistent caregiver through the cancer journey, coordinating appointments and schedules while keeping the patient and family actively involved in their plan of care.